Mjz86/c_colon/mcc.md

     any unsafe code is delt with in the internal c colon libraries,  freeing the burden of safety concers from the developers.

-    refrences being disallowed means that express colon by definition cannot use after free, cannot use invalid state,  cannot even intract with dead state,
+    references being disallowed means that express colon by definition cannot use after free, cannot use invalid state,  cannot even intract with dead state,

     because the only thing allowed to be modified is the value of objects,